 The dosage of drugs also steadily dropped with a 30% reduction in drug dosage five years post-surgery, in comparison to pre-surgery.
 There appeared to be a levelling of AED decrease from eight years post-surgery and beyond.
 Previous literature has drawn associations with the AED’s themselves reducing QOL (31) and the cessation of them improves cognition (32).
 However, despite there being an overall reduction in AED’S only 20 of the 57 patients had a trial of complete AED withdrawal and of those only three remained off AEDs and seizure free with the remaining 17 returning to AED therapy.
-(23)
+A recent paper found a higher percentage of patients (30%) successfully stopped their AED’s at 8 years’ post-surgery but, 50% of the patients were still on the same AED load or higher (23).
+Although only 5% (3) of our patients successfully stopped their seizure medication, only 36% (21) remained on the same AED load or higher.
+The variation in these result may be a reflection on the different practices between institution about stopping AED’s medication entirely.
+For example, 10 of our patients AED load had been reduced by 80% or greater.

-Patients’ subjective interpretation of their heath seems to correlate with their clinical picture, with 14.7% reporting no change or a decrease in their questionnaire reposnses with a similar percentage as those who class as Engel IV, although these were not necessary the same individuals.
+Patients’ subjective interpretation of their health seems to correlate with their clinical picture, with 14.7% reporting no change or a decrease in their questionnaire responses with a similar percentage as those who class as Engel IV(Figure 2a), although these were not necessary the same individuals.
 Those completely seizure free reported a statistically significant difference (P<0.006) in their QOLIE-P31 showing seizure freedom is strongly correlated to better outcomes holistically.
 Of the 19 patients who returned their questionnaire who were still experiencing seizures 12 still described their QOL ‘much improved’ or ‘very much improved’ following surgery.
 This demonstrates the importance of recording patient’s opinions and QOL measures in addition to Engel scores.

 Four patients experienced wound infections requiring cranioplasty and most suffered from at least mild visual and mild cognitive impairment on formal testing one-year post surgery.
 Others reported adverse psychiatric effects (commonly depression) that were not present before surgery.
-Two patients developed psychosis, requiring sectioning and two attempted suicide by violent acts.
+3 patients required inpatient psychiatric stays , one due to suicide by violent acts requiring a section.
+One other patient attempted suicide but, did not have an inpatient stay.
 These patients did not have evidence of a psychiatric history before surgery.
+Of these 4 patients with poor de novo psychiatric morbidity all 4 had anterior temporal lobectomies (3 left, one right).
+Two of these patients achieved seizure freedom and 2 unfortunately did not.
 Since 2011 a formal psychiatric evaluation has been part of the epilepsy pre-surgical evaluation for all out patients.

 The goal of epilepsy surgery is to achieve long term seizure freedom.
 Despite the long term goals, few studies report seizure freedom beyond five years along with AED use and quality of life.
 The achievement of seizure freedom is not a static event.
 In our cohort eight patients who were seizure free at one-year post surgery experienced seizures in some capacity at five year post surgery and beyond.
 Some patients did not develop more severe psychiatric events until 5 years post-surgery and AED load continued to fall until eight years post-surgery.